Proto-Surrealism

 Proto-Surrealism is a term used for Surrealism avant-la-lettre.
 It is the study of various forms of art, literature, and other mediums that correspond to, reference, or share similarities to the 20th-century art movement known as Surrealism.
 This definition is considered a controversial topic, with many debating the suitability of the term surrealism to describe these bodies of work and instead opting to use the term Fantastique or Fantastic Art.

 Definition

 Surrealism is a 20th-century art movement.
 André Breton, a French poet, known as one of the core founders of the Surrealist movement, wrote two manifestos that define surrealism.
 Many current art critics and historians aim to identify characteristics which enable works of art to be categorized as surrealism.
 These identifying elements include automatism and a spirit of spontaneity, hyper-realistic dreamlike scenes, psychology and mythology as themes, a focus on dreams, psychoanalysis, fantastic imagery, a break from imagery, illogical juxtapositions, distorted figures, and personal iconography.
 Proto-surrealism doesn't adhere to Breton's strict definition of surrealism and its guidelines.

-15th – 17th century art
+Artists

 During the Late Renaissance and Baroque era there was a prevalence of artwork and imagery created that shared aspects of surrealism.
 In particular, the work of artists like Hieronymus Bosch and Giuseppe Arcimboldo are credited by modern surrealists as being influential to the surrealist movement.